Civics and Politics

 Buy, use, toss?
 An interdisciplinary curriculum examining how we buy things in the US.

 The industrial revolution: show pictures of New Haven before and after the industrial revolution (some examples on this page).
-Discuss how life did and didn't change for the better and worse and how people dealt with the changes.
+Discuss how life did and did not change for the better or worse and how people dealt with the changes.

-Population growth and urbanization in the industrial age talks about how industrialization changed Connecticut cities and discusses how congestion and pollution drove people out of city centers and how the poor working class suffered from the downfalls of industrialization
+Population growth and urbanization in the industrial age talks about how industrialization changed Connecticut cities and discusses how congestion and pollution drove people out of city centers.
+Additionally, it highlights how the poor working-class suffered from the drawbacks of industrialization.

 Learning from the past: what mistakes have been made in the past and how can we learn from them?

 The Future of History, "When the Water Ends" by Evan Abramson (Yale Environment 360) - Video about the effect of water scarcity on groups in Kenya and Ethiopia, such as increased conflict.
 Can connect to past conflicts over resources.

 Eight lesson plans on how our expanding economy impacts the environment